What is a File Server: Functions, Types, Pros, and Cons

 What is NAS, and who can benefit from using NAS?

 Network-attached storage (NAS) is a type of file-dedicated storage available for staff members or employees to efficiently collaborate over a network by providing data that is constantly accessible.
 It is suitable and helpful for businesses or offices and for photographers and video editors.
+Click here to learn whether photographers should choose a 2-bay or 4-bay NAS storage solution.

 Getting to Know UGREEN NAS